Bhacaz/vercel-functions-ruby-test/README.md

 # vercel-functions-ruby-test

-Ruby Serverless functions are still in Alpha and we can't test it locally with Vercel-CLI.
+Ruby Serverless functions are still in Alpha at Vercel and we can't test it locally with the Vercel-CLI.

 This repo provide a script and examples to test locally your serverless functions.